 Blondie’s “Maria,” was released on their 1999 album No Exit.
 It was the band’s first album in seventeen years since their last release in 1982.
 Since CDs did not really become a part of mainstream culture until around 1984 -1985, Blondie’s No Exit is the band’s first new release ever issued on CD.
 The song “Maria,” became the band’s first UK No.1 hit.
 It can be easily argued that fans were just dying for new Blondie material and they ate it up instantly.
 And why not?
 “Maria,” is a great song that served as a welcome return by one very special band.

 # 7 – Rapture

 Well if you want to make a case on how musical trends impacted the music of Blondie, then look no further than the release of “Rapture,” in 1981.
-Released on an album that presented a a wider variety of musical styles than any previous album, “Rapture,” was easily the bands biggest stretch.
+Released on an album that presented a wider variety of musical styles than any previous album, “Rapture,” was easily the band’s biggest stretch.
 In 1981, rap music had not really developed into its own genre yet.
-Because of the title and Debbie Harry’ s mid song rap, the song as been constantly classified as one of the earliest rap songs.
+Because of the title and Debbie Harry’s mid-song rap, the song has been constantly classified as one of the earliest rap songs.
 However, the stretch the band took was not in the rap itself, but in the rhythmic grooves that set the tone for the entire track.